What are smart cities?

 - Financing capacity of the government

-- Regulatory environment that citizens and investors trust and investors
+- Regulatory environment that citizens and investors trust

 - Technology and infrastructure readiness